nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 to contribute to the development of the **SchedUrMods** application.

-The guide provides an overall architectural view of **SchedUrMods** and describes the implementation of key features of the application that is supplmented with easy to understand UML diagrams.
+The guide provides an overall architectural view of **SchedUrMods** and describes the implementation of key features of the application that is supplemented with easy to understand UML diagrams.

 ## 1.2 Acknowledgements